-Unit I. Human rights and mobility of persons:
+Unit I. Human rights and mobility:

-- (a) Human rights and migration
+- (a) Human rights and mobility

-- (b) Human rights, migration and regional security
+- (b) Human rights and migration

 - (c) Human rights, refuge and asylum

+- (d) Human rights, migration and regional security

-- Unit II.
-Gender and age concerns relating to the human rights of migrants: - (a) Human rights of migrant children and the children of migrants - (b) Human rights of migrant women - (c) Human rights of migrant workers - Unit III.
+Unit II.
+Gender and age concerns relating to the human rights of migrants:

+- (a) Human rights of migrant children and the children of migrants

+- (b) Human rights of migrant women

+- (c) Human rights of migrant workers

+Unit III.
 Frameworks and programmes for promoting and protecting the human rights of migrants: main features of an inter-American programme that could be pursued in conjunction with OAS to promote and protect the human rights of migrants.

-5. The traffic in persons
+5. The trafficking in persons

-The consideration of this agenda item will be divided into three thematic units which will, in turn, be subdivided as follows:
+The consideration of this agenda item will be divided into three thematic units, each of which will be subdivided as follows:

-- Unit I. The traffic in persons and human rights: - (a) National and international legislation in force and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, which supplements the United Nations Convention Against Transnational Organized Crime - (b) The traffic in persons and the human rights of migrants - Unit II.
-Diagnostic analysis of the traffic in persons: - (a) Diagnostic analysis of the traffic in persons in the Americas - (b) The traffic in women - (c) The traffic in children - Unit III.
-Prevention and assistance (best practices and future activities): - (a) Applications of the law against the traffic in persons - (b) Programmes to combat and prevent the traffic in persons - (c) Assistance to victims of the traffic in persons - (d) The traffic in persons and the vulnerability of migrants - (e) The role of civil society in preventing and combating the traffic in persons - (f) Considerations relating to a plan of work to combat and prevent the traffic in persons in the Americas
+- Unit I. The trafficking in persons and human rights: - (a) National and international legislation in force and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, which supplements the United Nations Convention Against Transnational Organized Crime - (b) The trafficking in persons and the human rights of migrants - Unit II.
+Baseline analysis of the trafficking in persons: - (a) Baseline analysis of the trafficking in persons in the Americas - (b) The trafficking in women - (c) The trafficking in children - Unit III.
+Prevention and assistance (best practices and future activities): - (a) Enforcement of the law against trafficking in persons - (b) Programmes to combat and prevent the trafficking in persons - (c) Assistance to victims of the trafficking in persons - (d) The trafficking in persons and the vulnerability of migrants - (e) The role of civil society in preventing and combating the trafficking in persons - (f) Considerations relating to a plan of work to combat and prevent the trafficking in persons in the Americas